-Building the next “Big Thing”.
+Building the next “big thing”.
 Being your own boss.
 Getting the full rewards for your work.
-There are a lot of reasons to start a business (along with lots of risks), but taking the plunge is a step every entrepreneur has to face if they plan on striking out on their own.
+There are a lot of reasons to start a business, but taking the plunge is a step entrepreneurs have to face if they plan on striking out on their own.

 Why Do People Start Their Own Business?

-Every business starts with someone who wanted to do something, and then took the steps to make it happen.
-We go in to some of the wider-range impacts of starting a business in our economics article about entrepreneurship, but on a personal level people usually start businesses for 3 main reasons.
+Every business starts with someone who wanted to do something and then took the steps to make it happen.
+People usually start a business for one of the following reasons.

-- Be their own boss.
-If you start your own business, you get to make the rules about how, when, and why you’re working every day.
+- Be your own boss.
+If you start your own business, you get to make all the decisions – What will your work environment include?
+How many hours a day do you have to work?
+Will you work on holidays?
+What product changes do you want to make?
+Do you need to hire employees?
 Being your own boss is a huge motivation for some people to succeed.

 - Getting the full reward for your work.
 When you own your own business, you get to keep all the profits.
-Entrepreneurs often see the amount they work is strongly related to how well their business does, so many people with a strong work ethic are drawn to starting their own businesses.
+Entrepreneurs often see that the number of hours they work is closely tied to the success of the business.
+Many people with a strong work ethic are drawn to starting their own businesses.

-- Exploiting a “hole in the market”.
-People who start their own businesses see something missing from their local economy – something of value that they believe they can provide and others would be willing to pay for.
+- Exploiting a “hole in the market.”
+People who start their own businesses see something missing in their local economy – something of value that they believe they can provide and have others pay for.